actlaboratory/USB-D/addon/doc/en/readme.md

 This add-on is published on the following page.
 Please check the latest version of the add-on as well as information about updates.

-* Up Side Braille-Down page: <a href="https://actlab.org/software/USB-D">https://actlab.org/software/USB-D</a>
+* Upside Braille-Down page: <a href="https://actlab.org/software/USB-D">https://actlab.org/software/USB-D</a>

 ## 3. Operating environment